What Is a Math Video Explainer App?

 - Instantly generates personalized video explainers for any problem

-- Transforms abstract concepts into clear visual animations with voiceover
+- Transforms abstract concepts into clear, engaging visuals

 Cons